-On this page is a present value calculator, a term often abbreviated as PV.
-When dealing with future dollar amounts, a present value is an estimate of the current sum needed to equal some target amount when accounting for various risks.
-Present Value Calculator for Your Investments Using the Present Value Calculator Future Amount – […]
+On this page is a present value calculator, sometimes abbreviated as a PV Calculator.
+Present value is an estimate of the current sum needed to equal some future target amount to account for various risks.
+Using the present value formula (or a tool like ours), you can model the value of future money.
+Using the […]

 As long time readers must know by now, we occasionally like to foray into the realm of soothsayers and crystal ball gazers and make wild predictions for the closing price of the world-famous S&P 500!
 (We also consider ourselves the sacred keepers of the S&P 500 Dividend Return Calculator – a little S&P obsessed?)
 How […]